 Without special constructs, only the values of a design's primary inputs and outputs can be observed in a chip, making its debugging extremely difficult.
-As a result, most modern designs incorporate a technique called scan test [5] into their chips.
-This technique allows engineers to observe the values of internal registers and can greatly improve the internal signals' observability.
+As a result, most modern designs incorporate a technique, called scan test [5], into their chips.
+This technique allows engineers to observe the values of internal registers and can greatly improve the design signals' observability.

-In order to change the logic in a silicon die, additional spare cells are often scattered throughout a design to enable metal fix [17].
+In order to change the logic in a silicon die, spare cells are often scattered throughout a design to enable metal fix [17].
 The number of spare cells depends on the methodology, as well as the expectation for respins and future steppings, and this number can reach 1% of all cells in mass-produced microprocessor designs.
 Alternatively, Lin et al. [18] proposed the use of programmable logic for this purpose.
-A recent start-up company [2, 27] provides a more comprehensive solution that further improves the observability of silicon dies and enables logic changes in the dies.
-In our work, we assume that scan test technology is implemented in the design and spare cells are available for metal fix.
+A recent start-up company [2, 26] provides a more comprehensive solution that further improves the observability of silicon dies and enables logic changes in the dies, and a success story can be found in [15].
+In our work, we assume that scan test has been used, and spare cells are available for metal fix.